RogerVFbr/MySQLAccess/README.md

 ```
 List<Employee> employees = database.get(Employee.class);
 ```
-For classes with a subset of the original model fields, only necessary columns will be fetched.
+For models with a subset of the original model fields, only necessary columns will be fetched.
 ```
 List<EmployeeNameAndId> employeeNameAndIds = database.get(EmployeeNameAndId.class);
 ```
-For classes with more fields than available columns on table, only available will be mapped.
+For models with more fields than available columns on table, only available will be mapped.

 First overload sends SQL WHERE clause using column name to filter.
 I.e.: "salary > 4000", "id = 100".
 ```